Larry Galuppo, DVM, DACVS (Chief of Service)

 Dr. Bohannon-Worsley earned her veterinary degree from Colorado State University in 2008.
 She then completed an internship at Pioneer Equine Hospital, and spent a year at the Oregon State University College of Veterinary Medicine as a clinical fellow.
 Dr. Bohannon-Worsley finished an Equine Field Service Fellowship at UC Davis in 2013 before beginning her residency in equine surgery.

 Dr. Pablo Espinosa obtained his veterinary degree at the University Complutense of Madrid in 2007.
 He started his professional career in a large animal private practice in the east of France.
 Dr. Espinosa then completed an internship in equine medicine and surgery at the University of Montreal.
-Following that internship, he worked for an orthopedic referral practice in Paris for a year.
-Last year, Dr. Espinosa completed an equine surgery internship at Milton Equine Hospital in Canada.
+Following that internship, he worked for an orthopedic referral practice in Paris for a year and then completed an equine surgery internship at Milton Equine Hospital in Canada.
 His specific interests include lameness, orthopedics and colic surgery.